concord-consortium/tectonic-explorer/README.md

 and doesn't stop if image diffing fails for one of them.

 Note that screenshot-based tests should be run using Electron.
-You can also run these tests in the interactive Cypress mode in headed Chrome (`npm run test:cypress:open`) but screenshots probably will not match e.g. if you have HDPI display.
+You can also run these tests in the interactive Cypress mode in headed Chrome using special NPM script (`npm run test:cypress:open-with-snapshots`).
+It enforces device pixel ratio equal to 1, so snapshots have correct dimensions even if you use HDPI display.
+Also, Cypress and Chrome have some issues related to snapshots, for example you need to make sure that the test browser size is bigger than expected snapshot size (1400x1000px).
 Using dedicated script and Electron lets us avoid these problems.

 #### How to update screenshot when the change is expected and looks correct?